-This peptide is used to block IGF-I Receptor β Antibody #3027 reactivity in immunohistochemistry protocols.
+This peptide is used to block IGF-I Receptor β Antibody #3027 reactivity in dot blot protocols.

 The quality of the peptide was evaluated by reversed-phase HPLC and by mass spectrometry.
-The peptide blocks IGF-I Receptor β Antibody #3027 signal in immunohistochemistry.
+The peptide reacts with IGF-I Receptor β Antibody #3027 in dot blot.

 Insulin-like growth factor 1 (IGF-1) is a small (7.65 kDa) growth factor that interacts with both the IGF-1 receptor and the insulin receptor to control cell growth and apoptosis.
 Release of this endocrine hormone from the liver is stimulated by growth hormone produced in the anterior pituitary (1).
 Circulating IGF-1 is typically bound to one of six known IGF binding proteins (IGF-BP) (2).
 At target cells, the IGF-1 ligand binds IGF receptors (or insulin receptors) leading to receptor autophosphorylation and activation (3).
 Activated receptors mediate downstream signaling pathways (including Akt and MAPK) that regulate cell proliferation, apoptosis, development and longevity.
 Altered expression or mutation of IGF-1 is associated with several human disorders, including type I diabetes and various forms of cancer (4).
 Recombinant human IGF-1 has been used in clinical trials as a potential therapeutic agent in the treatment of human diseases (5).

 Explore pathways + proteins related to this product.

 Cell Signaling Technology is a trademark of Cell Signaling Technology, Inc.